 - We run a similar project with crafts in the local village, donating items that the community members turn into arts and crafts to sell to us or to our guests through our lodge boutique or the village market, where guests are able to purchase items from the community.

 - We support local fishermen by buying fresh fish from them – often from mekoro arriving on the water or River or Island Lodge – giving our guests a true taste of Zambia and monitoring that sustainable fishing measures and regulations are adhered to.

 - We have various village Water Well Projects that we run through the Foundation on behalf of generous guest donors.
 We work with Pack For A Purpose - an initiative that encourages travellers to make a lasting impact in their travel destination by packing supplies for local communities, schools and clinics in need.

-Join us for a tour of the local villages during your stay with us as you get to know the incredible personalities that make up the Royal Chundu family.
-It truly is the Zambian people and culture that makes this part of the world so special to experience.
+Join us on a visit to the local village during your stay and get to know the personalities that make up the Royal Chundu family.

 Read more in our blog > Find the Others ~ Community & Abundance on the Zambezi